jordi-star/crunch-gd/README.md

 # crunch-gd
-A texture packer designed for Godot using ChevyRay's crunch-rs Automatically creates AtlasTexture resources from generated spritesheet.
+A CLI texture packer designed for Godot using ChevyRay's [crunch-rs](https://github.com/chevyray/crunch-rs/) Automatically creates AtlasTexture resources from generated spritesheet.
 Designed for Godot 4.x: AtlasTextures generated may not work with older versions.